 5. Bins installed

-Once the local community is happy, the landowner has given permission, funding is available and enough households want to join – the bins, locks and worms are ordered and the bins installed.
-Food Partnership staff offer inductions to new monitors and members and hand out free caddies for members to use in the kitchen.
+Once a decision has been made, the bins, locks and worms are ordered and the bins installed.
+Food Partnership staff offer inductions to new monitors and members and hand out free caddies for members to use in their kitchen.

 6. Composting begins